Black Friday and Buy Nothing Day

 What else can you do on Buy Nothing Day?

 Some people carry out protests at shopping centres.
 Others avoid the shops completely and go for a walk in nature instead.
-Another alternative, the Buy Nothing Coat Exchange, is an idea which is spreading.
-People donate winter coats throughout November and anyone who needs one can come and take one on Buy Nothing Day.
+Another alternative, the Buy Nothing Coat Exchange, is an idea that is spreading.
+People donate winter coats throughout November, and anyone who needs one can come and take one on Buy Nothing Day.

 Task 1